a7-software/slim-my-invoice/README.md

 Building is achieved with the following command:
 * Run `mvn clean install` from the root directory

-This command feteches all the project dependecies and creates a WAR file named slimmyinvoice.war in the /target folder.
+This command fetches all the project dependencies and creates a WAR file named slimmyinvoice.war in the /target folder.

 ## Deployment
 In order to deploy the server, please follow the next step:
-* Install [Java 6](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html) and [Tomcat 7](https://tomcat.apache.org/download-70.cgi) on a machine.
+* Install [Java 6](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html) and [Tomcat 7](https://tomcat.apache.org/download-70.cgi) on a machine
-* Create a folder `/var/lib/slimmyinvoice/databases/` and allow read/write permissions on that folder.
+* Create a folder `/var/lib/slimmyinvoice/databases/` and allow read/write permissions on that folder
-* Rename the WAR file to `ROOT.war`;
+* Rename the WAR file to `ROOT.war`
-* Move it in the folder `/var/lib/tomcat7/webapps/` on the machine Tomcat will then automatically deploy the server and the web application should be available a few seconds later.
+* Move it in the folder `/var/lib/tomcat7/webapps/` on the machine

+Tomcat will then automatically deploy the server and the web application should be available a few seconds later.

 The following command may be useful to display the logs: